 Feel free to make use of the First Aid Test.
-While this does not replace person-to-person counseling, it provides you with tools to think through your options and helps you to know that others have walked this road before you.
+While this does not replace person-to-person counseling, it gives you the tools to think through your options and helps you know that others have walked this road before you.

 You may also like: